 19. Taghia Rock, Morocco

-A tiny village, high in the High Atlas mountains of northern Morocco is where hikers go to conquer Taghia Rock.
-This dangerous hike includes crossing rivers in addition to serious climbs and the ever-changing weather makes this remote spot even more challenging.
+A tiny village high in the High Atlas mountains of northern Morocco is where hikers go to conquer Taghia Rock.
+This dangerous hike includes crossing rivers in addition to severe climbs, and the ever-changing weather makes this remote spot even more challenging.

 18. Mt.
 Ijen, Java, Indonesia

 The stunning blue waters that fill the crater on Mt.
 Ijen deceptively entice hikers to attempt a trek here.
-Hiking into an active volcano with such strong sulfuric gases that a gas mask is required to survive the difficult excursion puts this dangerous hike at the top of many bucket lists.
+Hiking into an active volcano with such potent sulfuric gases that a gas mask is required to survive the problematic excursion puts this dangerous hike at the top of many bucket lists.

 17. Rover’s Run Trail, Alaska

-Just outside of Anchorage, a relatively easy hiking trail coined Rover’s Run by locals parallels a salmon spawning area.
+Just outside of Anchorage, a relatively easy hiking trail, nicknamed Rover’s Run by locals, parallels a salmon spawning area.
 This hike makes our dangerous list not because of the difficult climbs or its long distance.
 Instead, massive brown bears are known to loiter on this trail, and they have attacked many visitors over the years.

 16. Aonach Ridge, Scotland

-Just east of Glencoe lies Aonach Ridge, a natural elevated trail that is a dangerous route.
+Just east of Glencoe lies Aonach Ridge, a dangerous naturally elevated trail.
 The Scots call it a Highland Scramble.
 These mountainous paths require a strenuous combination of hiking and climbing.
 Hikers often encounter wet conditions and unpredictable weather to complete this 12.4-mile out-and-back hike.

 15. Pacaya Volcano Trail, Guatemala

-The Pacaya Volcano erupted as recently as May of 2023, but that doesn’t stop extreme hikers from trying to sneak in to experience one of the world’s most dangerous hikes there.
+The Pacaya Volcano erupted as recently as May 2023, but that doesn’t stop extreme hikers from trying to sneak in to experience one of the world’s most dangerous hikes.
 The official trail is closed, but paths to the open crater still attract trekkers who hike the trail at night.

 14. Striding Edge, UK

 Hikes on the upper ridges of the peaks in the UK’s Lake District may not seem like they earn a spot in the world’s most dangerous hikes.
-But the Edge is on a ridge that leads to Mount Helvellyn, and hikers need to be able to scramble and climb to reach the final summit as well as navigate tricky weather on the narrow path.
+But the Edge is on a ridge that leads to Mount Helvellyn, and hikers need to be able to scramble and climb to reach the final summit and navigate tricky weather on the narrow path.

 13. Mt.
 Everest Base Camp, Nepal